abaker2010/bustaPcap/README.md

 							optional printing to screen

 		-o  --OUTPUT=SAVE_FILE
-							Usage: -o <filename>    This option saves the output into the provided filename
+							Usage: -o This option saves the output into the provided filename